wilhelm-murdoch/chamber/docs/contributing/development.md

 docker build --build-arg GIT_SHA="${git_sha}" -t ghcr.io/wilhelm-murdoch/chamber:latest .
 ```

 We pass `$(git rev-parse --short=8 HEAD)` through to the build process using a `--build-arg` to write the release to a file stored within the resulting image.
-This content of this file is used by the `/up` endpoint.
+The content of this file is used by the `/up` endpoint.

 :::code source="../../Dockerfile" title="Dockerfile" range="24-25" :::